A2osX/A2osX/README.md

 ## Documentation

-Much work is being done to expand and enhance the documentation for A2osX.
-Some of this documentation is still in the rough draft stage, but is provided to bring you as much information about A2osX as quickly as possible.
+A lot of work is being done to expand and enhance the documentation for A2osX.
+Some of this documentation is still in the rough draft stage, but is being provided to bring you as much information about A2osX as quickly as possible.
 We happily welcome any help and contributions from others to this or any area of the A2osX project.

 The repository all A2osX documentation can be found **[here](.Docs)**.
 This directory includes the system generated specifications for all the A2osX APIs as well as all our other documentation.

+### Technical Documentation

+There are two types of Technical Documentation available.
+First there is the Automatically Generated Documentation that is created from the source code of A2osX.
+These documents capture all the internal A2osX APIs and system calls available to the A2osX programmer.
+Developers should scan through these documents before beginning any A2osX project.
+In addition, please make sure you look at the programming template file that is the best start to any A2osX program; it can be found **[here](.Docs/.TEMPLATE.S.txt)**.

+In addition there is the developer generated Technical Specifications that document the internal and external A2osX commands, utilities and shell language.
+The master technical spec file can be found **[here](.Docs/Technical%20Spec.md)**.

 ### User Guide